harrisoncramer/vue-pocketbase/README.md

 This repository contains code for spinning up a [Pocketbase](https://pocketbase.io/) server/db with Vue!

-# Development
+# Requirements

-Install the dependencies:
+Assumes that you have `brew` and `curl` for installing dependencies, and `go` for running code.

+Install the additional dependencies (assuming MacOS operating system) via the `bin/setup` script:

 ```bash
 bin/setup